He’d spent months putting together TODDLER-POCALYPSE, an anthology he co-wrote that was drawn by a dream team of collaborators.

 “Most of the posts were under 10 minutes and the majority were under 7.
 I’d try to focus on one or two things per post.
 Luckily, I was still getting some pages from the artists and colorists during the campaign, so a lot of the videos had a vibe of, ‘Look at this cool thing ARTIST X sent me yesterday!’

 George realized that enthusiasm sells, and video shows that better than anything else.
-And it was easy to sound excited--
+And it was easy to sound excited--because he was.

 “The art in the book is AMAZING, and if people watched the video, they got to come behind the curtain and see how it was coming together.